 JML

-The Java Modeling Language (JML) is a language that enables logical assertions to be made about Java programs.
-The assertions are expressed as structured Java comments or Java annotations.
-Various tools can then read the JML information and do static checking, runtime checking, display for documentation, or other useful tasks.
+The Java Modeling Language (JML) is a language used to describe the functional behavior of Java classes and methods.
+The descriptions of behavior are expressed as structured Java comments or Java annotations that use Java-like logical expressions.
+Various tools can then read the JML information and do static checking, runtime checking, test generation, display for documentation, or other useful tasks.

 More information about JML can be found on the JML web site.
-The information includes publications, groups using or contributing to JML, mailing lists, etc. There is also a sourceforge project for JML.
+The information includes publications, groups using or contributing to JML, mailing lists, etc. There is also a sourceforge project, including a wiki for JML.

 OpenJML

 OpenJML is a tool set for JML, built on the OpenJDK framework for Java.
-OpenJML is current with Java 1.7.
-This page makes available some resources for OpenJML.
-OpenJML is a work in progress.
+It is intended as the replacement for ESC/Java2, which is only for Java 1.4.
+OpenJML is current with Java 1.7u40.
+This page makes available some resources for OpenJML and links give information about installing and running OpenJML.

 A summary of the features and the implementation status of OpenJML is here.